jirivrany/react-video-example/README.md

 React Video Example
 =========================

-This is a simple example of responsive video player using ReactJS.
+This is a example of responsive video player using ReactJS.

 Features

 * responsive video resize
 * seek bar with custom time marks
 * video thumbnails on seek bar

+Note: Thumbnails are generated simply just in time from video file.
+No precomputation required.
+For very large video files and/or slow connections will be of course better to use traditional prerender of thumbnails.

 ### Running